 Look back over the charts after the market has closed.
 Compare the EMA crossovers to the market price action.
 You may have seen some great opportunities.
 However, if you tried to trade that strategy in real life, you may have found that there are fake-out signals, failed entries, or changes in direction soon after the crossover.

-Using two moving averages as a signal to enter a trade at the crossover is a bad idea.
+Using two moving averages as a signal to enter a trade at the crossover is bad.
 The MACD is nothing more than a measurement of two moving averages.
-As a result, I'll say it again; the MACD study is not designed to be a trade entry signal.

 Learn how to read MACD.
-The MACD is a great indicator that offers a trader perspective on the direction of the market trend, the strength of that trend and signals of approaching trend changes or failing momentum.
+The MACD is a great indicator that offers a trader’s perspective on the direction of the market trend, the strength, and signals of approaching trend changes or failing momentum.

-While we did not review modifications to the MACD user settings, you now have a better understanding of the MACD indicator.
-As a result, you may begin to research different ways to adapt and develop MACD trading strategies that fit your style.
+While we did not review modifications to the MACD user settings, you now better understand the MACD indicator.
+As a result, you may begin to research different ways to adapt and develop MACD trading strategies that fit your